How to Improve Spotify Audio Quality in 10 Ways

 3. Set Audio Quality to High/Very High

-Spotify offers different sound quality options for both Free and Premium users with the app.
+Spotify offers different sound quality options within the app.
 To have the best quality, set the audio quality to “High (up to 160kbps)” for Free account and “Very High (up to 320kbps)” for Premium.
-You can also set the download quality, streaming quality for WiFi and cellular data (on mobile).
-Here is how you can set the highest audio quality of Spotify with the mobile and desktop apps.
+You can also choose the download quality, streaming quality for WiFi and cellular data.
+Here is how to do this with the mobile and desktop apps.

 On Mobile